AlexHand/Arduino---PCA9685-Library-/README.md

 PCA9685.set_output_frequency( float )
 This function accepts any number, but will be clamped to either 1526hz, or 24hz.
-Those numbers are hardeware limitations of the PCA9685 IC.
+Those numbers are hardware limitations of the PCA9685 IC.

 PCA9685.set_mode( uint8_t mode, uint8_t register_values )
 This function is for advanced users.
 The PCA9685 has quite a few built in functions that